If you are searching for the answer to "How to be

 and also within your power to have, but perhaps you believe something is

 eluding you in bringing it about.
-Perhaps you are seeing it as something to be accomplished?
+Perhaps you are seeing it as something to be accomplished and outside of you?

 That you recognize that there is a glitch somewhere means you are in touch with your feelings and more importantly, that we are meant to be happy, and this is progress towards connecting to happiness.